HyperJump-DeFi/hyperjump-api-bsc/README.md

 # Documentation

-All PancakeSwap pairs consist of two different tokens.
-BNB is not a native currency in PancakeSwap, and is represented only by WBNB in the pairs.
+All Hyperjump pairs consist of two different tokens.
+BNB is not a native currency in Hyperjump, and is represented only by WBNB in the pairs.

-The canonical WBNB address used by the PancakeSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.
+The canonical WBNB address used by the Hyperjump interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

 Results are cached for 5 minutes (or 300 seconds).

 ## [`/summary`](https://bsc-api.hyperjump.app/api/summary)

-Returns data for the top ~1000 PancakeSwap pairs, sorted by reserves.
+Returns data for the top ~1000 Hyperjump pairs, sorted by reserves.

 ### Request